-Shopping for Balinese paintings can be an eye-opening venture on its own, as you delve through the myriad rows of art styles with varied price tags (or without).
-You can start off in Ubud, generally considered the artistic and cultural hub of the island, while most other galleries and art markets elsewhere feature mass-produced pieces and collections.
-Balinese paintings are only a small portion of shopping ideas.
-For the whole roundup, read more.
+Balinese paintings are known for their different styles and artistic themes.
+The types of paintings you’ll come across at Bali’s art shops and art markets range from traditional dye strokes on canvas to quirky artwork using eggshells.
+Shopping for Balinese paintings can be an eye-opening venture on its own, as you get to delve through the myriad rows of art styles.
+You can start in Ubud, which is generally considered the artistic and cultural hub of the island.
+Galleries and art markets elsewhere in Bali often display mass-produced pieces and collections.

 Balinese paintings can be classified into classic and modern.
-Until the 1920s, before the influence of Dutch and international artists who fell in love with and lived on the island, classical Balinese paintings were known to follow the Kamasan style, named after the village in the Klungkung regency in East Bali.
-A good example of the Kamasan style paintings can be seen covering the ceilings of the Kertagosa ‘hall of justice’ in the centre of Klungkung town, with much inspiration drawn from ‘wayang’ shadow puppet figures, depicting episodes from the Ramayana and Mahabharata.
+Until the 1920s, before the influence of Dutch and international artists who lived on the island, classical Balinese paintings were known to follow the Kamasan style, named after a village in the Klungkung regency in East Bali.
+A good example of the Kamasan style paintings can be seen covering the ceilings of the Kertagosa Hall of Justice in the centre of Klungkung, with inspiration drawn from wayang (shadow puppet) figures, depicting episodes from the Ramayana and Mahabharata epics.

-You can find paintings sold at all art markets in Bali, with the Ubud Art Market in Ubud central being a good bet.
-You’ll need to roam past the front open-air stalls that sell imitation paintings in replicated styles, to discover the smaller kiosks lining the market’s backstreets that sell more genuine art and often double as their artist’s workshops and galleries.
-Most are sold at bargain prices.
-However, artist galleries usually have higher prices, considering the quality and authenticity that you get for purchasing a piece of personal and inimitable artwork.
+You can find Balinese paintings at the island's many art markets, especially the Ubud Art Market.
+You’ll need to past the open-air stalls that sell imitation paintings in replicated styles to find the smaller kiosks lining the market’s backstreets.
+These stalls sell more genuine art and double as workshops and galleries.
+Artist-owned galleries usually have higher prices, considering the quality and authenticity that you get for purchasing a piece of personal artwork.

-Most paintings in Bali are sold in elaborate wooden frames for better presentation, although some sellers also sell their paintings like loose leaves or hanging from displays and without any borders.
-With paintings sized over 50cm in length, you can have the shopkeeper dismantle your chosen item from its frame, roll and tie the canvas for easier carrying.
-Should you decide to buy the frame as well, inspect the quality of the wood (non-treated wood will usually be confiscated by customs at your home airport) and ensure the frame corners are marked for easy reassembling at home.
+Most paintings in Bali are sold in elaborate wooden frames for better presentation, but some sellers also sell their paintings like loose leaves or without borders.
+If your chosen painting is longer than 50 cm, you can have the shopkeeper dismantle it from the frame, roll and tie the canvas for easy transport.
+Should you decide to buy the frame, inspect the quality of the wood (non-treated wood will usually be confiscated by customs at most international airports) and ensure the frame corners are marked for easy reassembling at home.